HCDE 590–591 Capstone · MindOS

 The Value Disconnect

 Users want learning and connection — but default to mindless content.
-The gap between stated values and behaviour is the design opportunity.
+The gap between stated values and behavior is the design opportunity.

 Insight 04